JOP - Java Optimized Processor

 This document is also available as PDF: An Introduction to the Design Flow for JOP

-This document describes the design flow for JOP - how to build the Java processor and a Java application from scratch (the VHDL and Java sources) and download the processor to an FPGA and the Java application to the processor.
+This section describes the design flow for JOP - how to build the Java processor and a Java application from scratch (the VHDL and Java sources) and download the processor to an FPGA and the Java application to the processor.

 1 Introduction